thindil/steamsky/bin/doc/MODDING.md

 file *game.dat* in *data* directory and edit line which starts with StrenghtName.
 Value after equal sign must be existing attribute name.

+## Healing skill name
+To change which skill is used for healing wounded crew members, open file *game.dat* in *data* directory and edit line which starts with HealingSkill.
+Value after equal sign must be existing skill name.

 ## Items

 ### General informations